ivs-kuleuven/platosim3/docs/InputFile.md

 <i>Allowed values:</i> ≥ 0, only required if the jitter positions must be generated from jitter parameters (@ref useJitterFromFile = 0)

-Standard deviation (expressed in arcsec) of the normal distribution (with zero mean) describing the yaw value from one jitter position to the next one.
+Standard deviation (expressed in arcsec / s) of the normal distribution (with zero mean) describing the yaw value from one jitter position to the next one.

 @subsubsection jitterPitchRms JitterPitchRms

 <i>Allowed values:</i> ≥ 0, only required if the jitter positions must be generated from jitter parameters (@ref useJitterFromFile = 0)

-Standard deviation (expressed in arcsec) of the normal distribution (with zero mean) describing the pitch value from one jitter position to the next one.
+Standard deviation (expressed in arcsec / s) of the normal distribution (with zero mean) describing the pitch value from one jitter position to the next one.

 @subsubsection jitterRollRms JitterRollRms

 <i>Allowed values:</i> ≥ 0, only required if the jitter positions must be generated from jitter parameters (@ref useJitterFromFile = 0)

-Standard deviation (expressed in arcsec) of the normal distribution (with zero mean) describing the roll value from one jitter position to the next one.
+Standard deviation (expressed in arcsec / s) of the normal distribution (with zero mean) describing the roll value from one jitter position to the next one.

 @subsubsection jitterTimeScale JitterTimeScale

-???
+<i>Allowed values:</i> > 0

+Timescale of the jitter, expressed in seconds.

-@subsubsection jitterFileName
+@subsubsection jitterFileName JiterFileName

 Full path of the jitter file.
 This is only required if the jitter positions must be read from a file (@ref useJitterFromFile = 1).

 @subsection telescopeParameters Telescope Parameters

+\code{.yaml}
+Telescope:

+    LightCollectingArea:         113.1
+    TransmissionEfficiency:      0.757
+    FOVSquareDegrees:            1072.0
+    DriftYawRms:                 2.3
+    DriftPitchRms:               2.3
+    DriftRollRms:                2.3
+    DriftTimeScale:              3600.
+\endcode

+@subsubsection lightCollectingArea LightCollectingArea

+<i>Allowed values:</i> > 0

+Light-collecting area of one telescope, expressed in cm<sup>2</sup>.

+@subsubsection transmissionEfficiency TransmissionEfficiency

+<i>Allowed values:</i> ∈ [0,1]

+Tranmission efficiency of the optical system, considering the passband and spectral energy distribution of the stars, given the Fluxm0 parameter and the magnitudes in the star catalogue.

+@subsubsection  fovSquareDegrees FOVSquareDegrees

+<i>Allowed values:</i> > 0

+Sky area covered by the FOV of one telescope, expressed in degrees<sup>2</sup>.

+@subsubsection driftYawRms DriftYawRms

+<i>Allowed values:</i> ≥ 0

+Standard deviation (expressed in arcsec /  min) of the normal distribution (with zero mean) describing the yaw value from one thermo-elastic drift position to the next one.

+@subsubsection driftPitchRms DriftPitchRms

+<i>Allowed values:</i> ≥ 0

+Standard deviation (expressed in arcsec / min) of the normal distribution (with zero mean) describing the pitch value from one thermo-elastic drift position to the next one.

+@subsubsection driftRollRms DriftRollRms

+<i>Allowed values:</i> ≥ 0

+Standard deviation (expressed in arcsec / min) of the normal distribution (with zero mean) describing the roll value from one thermo-elastic drift position to the next one.

+@subsubsection driftTimeScale DriftTimeScale

+<i>Allowed values:</i> > 0

+Timescale of the thermo-elastic drift, expressed in seconds.

 @subsection cameraParameters Camera Parameters